bkunsberg/generic_patch_SfS/README.md

 Code written by Benjamin Kunsberg

-To run, first unzip the Matlab Tensor toolbox contained in tensor_toolbox.zip Then, run an example via the script: 'run_examples.m'
+To run, first unzip the Tensor Toolbox contained in tensor_toolbox.zip.
+(Found here: https://www.sandia.gov/~tgkolda/TensorToolbox/index-2.6.html)

+Then, run an example via the script: 'run_examples.m'

 You can find more examples by commenting out the different lines in 'buildTestImg.m' or loading in your own image via Matlab's imread.
+Note that the algorithm will only attempt to model the image in a central patch defined by the Taylor order you choose.